EdwinRad/RocketCDK/README.md

 $ npx rocketcdk init
 ```
 ## Why?
-I find installing packages and writing the import statement into my stack a time-consuming, error-prone process that often enough results in version mismatch.
+I don't like installing every single package and write the import statements into my stack.ts.

 ## What it does:
 Initialize a new CDK project